-Treatment is often not started quickly as patients wait for the pain to disappear by itself, or health care professionals might delay onward referral in the hope it will settle by itself.
+Treatment is often not started quickly as patients wait for the pain to disappear by itself, or onward referral may be delayed in the hope it will settle by itself.
 Treatment can be prolonged and the pain can take a long time to settle down.

 Some simple remedies can help.
+Try ice, heat, and anti-inflammatory medications.

-Try the self-help suggestions above.
-Other treatments include injection of anti-inflammatory and steroid, manual treatment and surgery to remove the coccyx.
+Other possible treatments may include injection of anti-inflammatory and steroid, manual treatment and surgery to remove the coccyx.